wp-plugins/drop-shadow-boxes/readme.txt

 The css file will only be loaded when it's needed - when there's a [dropshadowbox] shortcode on the page or post.

 = Are images used to display the shadows? =
-No. It uses CSS3 only to prodcue the effects.
+No. It uses CSS3 only.

 == Screenshots ==